 What have CDR sessions meant to you?

 First of all it’s good to have this platform where people really listen to your music and give you an unbiased opinion.
-Secondly for me is important that CDR is open to so many kinds of music.
-The tracks I make often vary in between all kinds of genres and I sometimes have the feeling to fit in nowhere.
+Secondly for me it’s important that CDR is open to so many kinds of music.
+The tracks I make often vary in between all kinds of genres and I sometimes have the feeling of not fitting in anywhere.
 At CDR I never thought that I can’t submit a track because it’s too much in this or that direction.

 Have you collaborated with, or hope to, any artists via CDR sessions?

 No, unfortunately not.
 I’d really like to do something with singers or vocalists.